An Empirical Risk Minimization Approach for Offline Inverse RL and Dynamic Discrete Choice Model: Introduction

 While IL directly learns a policy by mimicking expert actions, it is susceptible to \textit{distribution shift}, i.e., when the testing environment (reward, transition function) is different from the training environment.
 On the other hand, offline IRL (or DDC) aims to infer the underlying reward function that best explains expert behavior.
 Given that this reward function is identified under a suitable normalization assumption, a new policy can be trained after a change in the environment's transition dynamics (e.g., modifications in recommendation systems) or in the reward function (e.g., marketing interventions).
 This capability enables offline IRL (or DDC) to be employed in counterfactual simulations, such as evaluating the effects of different policy decisions without direct experimentation.
 However, an imprecise reward function can lead to suboptimal policy learning and unreliable counterfactual analyses, ultimately undermining its practical utility.
 As a result, offline IRL (or DDC)'s key metric becomes the \textit{precision} of reward inference.

-While the precise reward function estimation objective has been studied in recent offline IRL literature, theoretically guaranteed existing methods that satisfy the Bellman equation have been limited to explicitly learning a transition model (e.g., \citet{zeng2023understanding}).
-However, the statistical complexity for learning a transition model increases exponentially as the state dimension increases.
-Furthermore, if relearning the transition function is required every time it changes, the premise of IRL for counterfactual simulations may be undermined.
-In addition, the errors from the transition function estimation can propagate and compound in the later estimation stage.
-The Dynamic Discrete Choice (DDC) literature in econometrics has separately explored the problem towards the goal of precise reward estimation \citep{rust1994structural, hotz1993conditional, aguirregabiria2007sequential, su2012constrained, adusumilli2019temporal, kristensen2021solving, geng2023data}.
-However, existing methodologies with theoretical precision guarantees suffer from the curse of dimensionality (computational or statistical complexity exponentially grows as state dimension increases \citep{ kristensen2021solving}) or algorithmic instability beyond linear reward functions \citep{adusumilli2019temporal}.
+While the precise reward function estimation objective has been studied in recent offline IRL literature, theoretically guaranteed existing methods that satisfy the Bellman equation have been limited to explicitly learning a transition model \citep{zeng2023understanding}, which suffers exponential statistical complexity as the state dimension increases, or requiring deterministic transition for identification and estimation \citep{fu2017learning, cao2021identifiability, kang2026lecturenoteofflinerl}.
+The Dynamic Discrete Choice (DDC) literature in econometrics has separately explored the same problem \citep{rust1994structural, hotz1993conditional, aguirregabiria2007sequential, su2012constrained, adusumilli2019temporal, kristensen2021solving, geng2023data}.
+However, existing methodologies with theoretical precision guarantees suffer from the curse of dimensionality (computational or statistical complexity exponentially grows as state dimension increases \citep{ kristensen2021solving}) or algorithmic instabilities \citep{adusumilli2019temporal, kang2026lecturenoteofflinerl}.
 This motivates us to ask the following question: